markgw/pimlico/docs/modules/pimlico.modules.corpora.list_filter.rst

 according to a given list of documents, putting those in the list in one set and the rest in another.

-*This module does not support Python 2, so can only be used when Pimlico is being run under Python 3*

 Inputs
 ======